 From analogue to digital scholarship: implications for science communication researchers

-part of Road maps for the 21st-century research in Science Communication
+Road maps for the 21st-century research in Science Communication

 Digital media have transformed the social practices of science communication.
 They have extended the number of channels that scientists, media professionals, other stakeholders and citizens use to communicate scientific information.
 Social media provide opportunities to communicate in more immediate and informal ways, while digital technologies have the potential to make the various processes of research more visible in the public sphere.
 Some digital media also offer, on occasion, opportunities for interaction and engagement.
 Similarly, ideas about public engagement are shifting and extending social practices, partially influencing governance strategies, and science communication policies and practices.
 In this paper I explore this developing context via a personal journey from an analogue to a digital scholar.
 In so doing, I discuss some of the demands that a globalised digital landscape introduces for science communication researchers and document some of the skills and competencies required to be a digital scholar of science communication.